 Has NOT established a verified association with the telephone number being used for the call.

-NOTE: When partial attestation is used, each customer will have a unique origination identifier created and managed by the service provider, but the intention is that it will not be possible to reverse engineer the identity of the customer purely from the identifier or signature.
+NOTE: When partial attestation is used, each customer should have a unique origination identifier created and managed by the service provider, but the intention is that it will not be possible to reverse engineer the identity of the customer purely from the identifier or signature.
 As described in section 5.2.4, the unique origination identifier allows data analytics to establish a reputation profile and assess the reliability of information asserted by the customer assigned this unique identifier.
 The identifier also provides a reliable mechanism to determine the customer for forensic analysis or legal action where appropriate.

 C. Gateway Attestation: The signing provider shall satisfy all of the following conditions: